Policies & Regulations

 Continuing enrollment at Golden West College from one primary term to the next primary term.
 A primary term is defined as a fall or spring semester.

-Previously enrolled at Golden West College however missed at least one primary term of attendance.
+Previously enrolled at Golden West College; however, did not attend at least one primary term (fall or spring) of attendance requiring the student to re-enroll in the college.

 Golden West College issues a new catalog each year.
 The information published in the catalog is in effect for the academic year beginning with the fall semester and concluding with the summer session.
 The courses required for a specific degree or certificate, or general education may change from one catalog to the next and, therefore, may change during the period of time that a student attends the college.
 Catalog rights, established when a student first takes classes at the college, protect the student from being held for additional requirements that may be added to a later catalog.
 For the purposes of meeting graduation or certificate requirements, students may elect to meet the requirements of either